 • Ulcers which do not heal within three weeks

-• Red and white patches in the mouth
+• Red or white patches in the mouth

 • Unusual lumps or swellings in the mouth, head and neck area.